hemartin/physicsplain/README.md

-# physicsplain -- 2D physics in JavaScript
+# physicsplain &ndash; 2D physics in JavaScript

 physicsplain is a simple 2D physics library written in JavaScript.
 The library is intended for small browser games and animations.  physicsplain is lightweight in code size and memory footprint.